vikingdata/articles/databases/snowflake/techniques/data_gneration.md

     100;
 ```

 The output is the following.
-Someone can mark down information for each bicycle ride for each bycyclist and each location.
+Someone can mark down information for each bicycle ride for each bicyclist and each location.

 ```sql